roetske/Relay-control-motorrunning-motorbike/README.md

 The fan is operated with manual switch.
 Problem was only allow the fan to work when motor is running.<br />
 If I used direct 12v from battery , and the manual switch of the fan is left on the battery would drain.<br />
 I could take voltage from running lights but did not want to interfere with existing cabling.<br />
-Needed also power for extra equipment in the future that need 12v only when motor is running.
+Needed also power for extra equipment in the future that need 12v only when motor is running and yes fused correctly.<br />
 Made a voltage control detector with esp8266 where I read the voltage from the battery.
 14v when motor running -12.5V not running.<br />
 Implemented also teachbutton to set triggerpoint for switching relay on and store it in flash when teached.<br />
 The unit consist of box.<br />